Here is a quick summary of a number of the key ideas in this piece:

 biochemistry, thereby maintaining and enhancing their fears.

 to make themselves sick (and healthy) as they grow up.
-Parents and peers,
+Parents, other

 foods, turning to a drug when they feel bad and becoming addicted to